lukso-network/docs/docs/learn/getting-started.md

 </tbody>
 </table>

-Learn more about the unique LUKSO Standard Proposals (LSPs) in the [LUKSO STANDARDS section](../standards/introduction.md).
+To learn more about the building blocks of LUKSO check out [the standards](../standards/introduction.md).

 ## Where should I start?